 Residential road pavements shall be designed in accordance with "A Guide To The Design Of New Pavements For Light Traffic" - AUSTROADS 2006.
 Main and Industrial road pavements are to be designed in accordance with "Pavement Design, A Guide to the Structural Design of Road Pavements" - AUSTROADS 2012.

-Designs for road pavements shall be submitted to and approved by the Council or a Private Certifier prior to road pavements being constructed.
+Designs for road pavements shall be submitted to and approved by the Council with the Public Works Certificate application.
 Where work is to be undertaken within a classified Main Road the pavement design shall also be submitted to the Roads and Traffic Authority for it's approval prior to the commencement of works.

 Traffic Control Standards